Shell Energy Transition Report

 Today, Shell is still primarily an oil and gas company, but we have a long tradition of innovation.
 We know that long-term success depends on our ability to anticipate the types of energy and fuels people will need in the future and remain commercially competitive and environmentally relevant.

 Our natural gas businesses give governments the option to reduce emissions from electricity, by replacing coal, and we have an interest in a wind business with over 1,000 megawatts of capacity.
 We have also invested heavily in the lowest-carbon biofuel, through our Raízen joint venture with Cosan in Brazil, and we continue to explore second-generation biofuels options.
-More recently we have piloted a number of projects to bring liquefied natural gas (LNG) to shipping and trucking customers and, in 2015, we announced the first nationwide hydrogen-electric fuel network in Germany.
+In 2016 we created a New Energies business to further explore investment opportunities in energy solutions that combine wind and solar power with gas, for example, and new ways to connect customers to energy.

 Shell is a long-time supporter of government-led carbon “pricing” mechanisms.
-We have a number of vehicles to support investment in new technology, such as Shell Technology Ventures (STV) – a venture capital body with an investment focus on a mix of traditional oil and gas, clean and green technology.
-In recent years, STV has supported both solar-based and wind businesses.
+We have a number of vehicles to support investment in new technology, such as Shell Ventures – a venture capital body with an investment focus on a mix of traditional oil and gas, clean and green technology.
+In recent years, Shell Ventures has supported both solar-based and wind businesses.

 Shell Scenarios* envisage a future where renewable energies could eventually become the largest component of the global energy system.
 But, despite the rapid growth of renewables, they anticipate that it will only be possible to provide the full range of energy products by combining renewables with cleaner hydrocarbons such as natural gas, and deploying technology to capture and store emissions of CO2.

 To achieve such an outcome for a global population of at least 9 billion by mid-century will require an enormous global undertaking supported by effective policy, a sense of urgency, and long-term vision.